llaight/ETA-Prediction-Project/README.md

 - 🛠️ **Flask API** for ETA prediction and logging delivery data
 - 🗄️ **PostgreSQL** database to store ETA logs including driver and order info
 - 🌐 Simple frontend HTML pages for submitting delivery requests and viewing logs
-- 📊 Optional integration with Metabase for analytics and dashboarding
+- 📊 Integration with Metabase for analytics and dashboarding

 ---